Redditor Reveals How Engineers Made Use of "Chicken Gun" to Fire Bird Carcasses at Aircraft Components Just to Test Plane Safety

 A Chicken Gun is a compressed air cannon that fires bird carcasses

-There, it was used to test parts for a number of commercial aircraft manufacturers before being retired sometime in 1947.
-The De Havilland Aircraft Company in the United Kingdom independently created a similar gun in the middle of the 1950s.
+There, it was used to test parts for several commercial aircraft manufacturers before being retired sometime in 1947.
+The De Havilland Aircraft Company in the United Kingdom independently created a similar gun in the mid-1950s.

 The use of birds for testing raises important ethical discussions around animal welfare and the justification of using sentient beings for experimental purposes.